- 1-year mentored research experience

-- Commitment of 40 hours/week for 10 weeks each summer & 10 hours/week during the academic year to a research project
+- Commitment of 40 hours/week for 10 weeks during the summer session & 10 hours/week during the academic year to a research project

 - Receive training in translational research principles and reproductive science topics, laboratory techniques